melezhik/minoca-build/README.md

 # Description

-This is high level wrapper of [Minoca build scripts](https://github.com/minoca/os) and should be no way to be treated as substitution of such.
+This is high level wrapper of [Minoca build scripts](https://github.com/minoca/os) and by no means to be treated as substitution of a such.
 Now it's just work for me.
 I found this tool quite helpful in task of automation various Minoca builds.

 # INSTALL